-MEETING MINUTES - The minutes of the September 2024 meeting were reviewed by the Secretary Mark Pointon.
-The minutes for the December 2023, March 2024, June 2024, and September 2024 meetings are posted on the new ACC website.
+MEETING MINUTES - The Secretary Mark Pointon summarized the minutes of the December 2024 meeting.
+The minutes for the December 2023, March 2024, June 2024, September 2024 and December 2024 meetings are posted on the ACC website.
 There are no outstanding meeting minutes.

-TREASURER'S REPORT - The Treasurer provided copies of the financial report through November 30, 2024, for the ACC from the Blue Ridge Bank for the main account, and the Lake Reserve and Emergency Reserve accounts.
-Five lot owners have not paid the dues for 2024; 139 of 144 lot owners have paid their dues.
-The Treasurer noted that postage costs and maintenance (landscaping) costs were higher than budgeted, and there is an amount due for the fee for the domain for the ACC website.
+TREASURER'S REPORT - The Treasurer provided copies of the financial report through February 28, 2025, for the ACC from the Blue Ridge Bank for the main account, and the Lake Reserve and Emergency Reserve accounts.
+There are no outstanding checks.
+The pace of annual fee payments has slowed down recently.
+Currently, 24 lot owners have not paid the dues for 2025.
+A letter has been prepared to send to the 24 delinquent home owners.
+It will be mailed out this week.
+A person in the audience asked what is the next step after this letter?
+Another reminder will be sent to those lot owners who have still not paid the annual fees.
+The Treasurer has requested a proposal from KJon for the community landscaping for 2025.
+He is still awaiting a reply; he will again request a proposal in the next week or two if he still has not received a response.
+Previously, the Treasurer noted that postage costs and maintenance (landscaping) costs have been higher than budgeted and there is an amount due for the fee for the domain for the ACC website.
 Overall, the costs are approximately \$1,600 over for the year.
 It was reiterated that lot owners must be "members-in-good-standing" (have paid the annual dues) to be eligible to vote.
-Previously, the HOA accounts were changed over to the new ACC by the new Chairman and Treasurer.
+The HOA accounts were changed over to the new ACC by the new Chairman and Treasurer.

-ACC BUDGET for 2025 - The Treasurer handed out copies and presented the proposed ACC Budget for 2025.
+ACC BUDGET for 2025 - No change.
+Previously, the Treasurer handed out copies and presented the proposed ACC Budget for 2025 at the December 2024 meeting.
 The budget was agreed to by the residents in attendance.
 The covenants currently in effect only allow an annual fee of \$75.
 This reduces the possible revenue to \$10,800 (144 lots X \$75), down from \$18,000 in prior years (144 lots X \$125).
 Eventually the \$75 fee will not be enough for the community needs, with inflation and increasing costs.
 The various expenses items were discussed, including administration expenses, insurance, legal costs, maintenance, easements, and lakes costs for rodent (beaver, muskrat, groundhogs) and weed control, mowing, etc., real estate property taxes and possible website maintenance and updating.
-Previously for the 2024 Budget, some of the budgeted items have exceeded the estimates, while others have been less.
+For the 2024 Budget, some of the budgeted items have exceeded the estimates, while others have been less.